electron/electronjs.org-old/_docs/faq/electron-faq.md

 ## When will Electron upgrade to latest Chrome?

 The Chrome version of Electron is usually bumped within one or two weeks after a new stable Chrome version gets released.
+This estimate is not guaranteed and depends on the amount of work involved with upgrading.

-Also we only use stable channel of Chrome.
+Only the stable channel of Chrome is used.
 If an important fix is in beta or dev channel, we will back-port it.

+For more information, please see the [security introduction](http://electron.atom.io/docs/tutorial/electron-security).

 ## When will Electron upgrade to latest Node.js?